RTMAAI/CO600-Musical-Analysis/README.md

 Perhaps you are creating a runner game, you could create platforms on the fly based on the fundamental pitch of the song.

 Making steps higher as the pitch rises, and steps lower as it drops.

+Have an audio interface connected to your machine, analysing each musicians audio?

+You can turn off our 'Merge_Channels' setting to analyse each channel on it's own, finding metrics for each musician.

 The possibilities are endless and our library provides you the means to extend these possibilities!